jboss-developer/jboss-eap-quickstarts/README.md

     mvn dependency:resolve -Dclassifier=javadoc

-Build and Deploy the Quickstart - to OpenShift
+Build and Deploy the Quickstart to OpenShift
 -------------------------

-### Create an OpenShift Express Account and Domain
+### Create an OpenShift Online Account and Domain

 If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
-[Get Started with OpenShift](https://www.openshift.com/get-started) will show you how to install the OpenShift Express command line interface.
+[Get Started with OpenShift](https://www.openshift.com/get-started) will show you how to install the OpenShift Online command line interface.
 ### Create the OpenShift Application

 Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
 You need to substitute it with your own user name.